-1) Purchase a lease accounting software for your company’s accounting and management activities.
+1) Purchase a lease accounting solution for your company’s accounting and management activities

 There’s nothing wrong with hiring a CPA firm to assist in the transition.
-To ensure that the software they use is the best fit for your organization, purchase it yourself and grant them access.
+To ensure that the software they use for lease accounting is the best fit for your organization, purchase it yourself and grant them access.

 There’s no one-size-fits-all approach to lease accounting.
 You can minimize disruptions to your business by matching a software of your choice with the expertise of your outsourced auditors.